titilda/appunti/Foundations of Artificial Intelligence/index.md

 **Problem**

-We can identify indipendent subproblems as connected conponents in the graph structure.
+We can identify independent subproblems as connected components in the graph structure.

 Suppose a graph of $n$ variables can be broken into subproblems of only $c$ variables:

 - Worst-case solution cost is $\Omicron ((\frac{n}{c})(d \cdot c)), n = 80, d = 2, c = 20$
-- $280 = 4$ billion years at $10$ million noded/sec.
+- $280 = 4$ billion years at $10$ million nodes/sec.
 - $(4)(220) = 0.4$ seconds at $10$ million nodes/sec.

 ### 7.3 Local Search and Optimization